 Peter MacCallum Cancer Centre

-What is the best part of being a radiation therapist (RT)?
+Tomas, what is the best part of being a medical physicist?

 How are you currently involved with TROG?

 I am chairing the New Technologies and Techniques Committee (NTTC) which reports to the TROG Scientific Committee (TSC).
 This is a new committee within TROG that aims to support trial chairs, the TSC and the TROG QA office by developing guidelines for the use and integration of new technology into clinical trials.
 There is always a tricky balance in ensuring a high standard of trial conduct to yield reliable results and at the same time making it straight forward for everyone to contribute to the trials.
 The NTTC is still trying to find its feet here and we encourage all TROG members to contact us through the TROG central office if there are any suggestions, questions or concerns regarding new technologies in trials.

 Tell us about a major project you are working on at the moment.

 This is HART.
 HART stands for Heart Avoiding Radiation Therapy, which is a new trial proposal I will present at the upcoming TROG meeting early April in Queensland.
 The premise of the trial is to ask patients with left sided breast cancer to take a deep breath and hold it while radiation is delivered.
 This will move the heart out of the radiation fields and as such reduces unwanted dose to the heart, hopefully avoiding late cardiac toxicity.
 The trial aims to establish feasibility of Deep Inhalation Breath Hold (DIBH) and assess the resource implications for centres that would like to introduce the technique.

 What has been the highlight of your working career so far?